 - Take you to Prison

-Prison seems like a scary prospect, but if the Council has used bailiffs, they can contact the Magistrates’ Court and ask for a ‘means enquiry’ to see if you can pay off the debt in instalments.
-If you do not pay the amount ordered, you will usually have to go to court, which could land you in jail.
+Prison seems like a scary prospect but if the council have used bailiffs then they can contact the Magistrates’ Court and ask for a ‘means enquiry’ to see if you can pay off the debt in instalments.
+If you do not pay the amount ordered, then you will usually have to go to court, and it could land you in jail.

 I need help and advice with my business debts.
 Where can I get it from?

-Admitting you have a debt problem and need help is the first step to building a positive future again.
-If you are a sole trader, partnership or a limited company and are struggling with debt, then don’t suffer in silence.
+Admitting you have a debt problem, and you need help is the first step to building a positive future again.
+If you are a sole trader, partnership or a limited company and are struggling with debt then don’t suffer in silence.
 Get the right help and solutions to help you take control of your financial situation.

-Please speak to our advisors, as we can talk you through some of the debt solutions that may be available to you to consolidate your debt and ease the financial strain put on by debtors.
-We can help you put a budget and a plan together so that you can survive the economic turmoil and allow you to continue to run your business.
+Speak to our advisors as we can talk you through some of the debt solutions that may be available to you to consolidate your debt and ease the financial strain put on by debtors.
+We can help you put a budget and a plan together so that you can survive the financial turmoil and allow you to continue to run your business.